 YouTube Premium doesn’t just allow viewers to get more out of the platform, it actually helps creators make money, too.
 When you’re part of the YouTube Partner Program, you’ll get a share of the payments that go towards YouTube Premium.
 It works a little like ad revenue — the amount you get paid depends on how many views you get.

 As soon as you qualify to earn from this monetization method, you’ll start receiving payments at the beginning of each month.
-So, if you want to make more money with your YouTube Shorts, encourage your viewers to get YouTube Premium!
+You need to reach the higher tier of the YPP to get access to this option.

 YouTube Shopping (and the affiliate program)